julienbrs/C-virtual-memory-allocator/tests/README.md

-Tests unitaires
+Unit tests
 ==========

-Ces tests sont réalisés en utilisant la bibliothèque libgtest (Google test unit).
+These tests are performed using the libgtest library (Google test unit).